 Follow us on our travels through our social Media platforms such as Facebook, Instagram or Contact Us

 A: I’m Alvin

 A: People, culture, cities, buildings, nature!
 I love exploring and getting lost, cause you never know what you would stumble upon when you get lost.
 Some of the most beautiful places I’ve been to were places I coincidentally chanced upon when i got lost trying to find my way to another

 What is the worst mistake a traveler can make?

 A: Following a tour guide/guided tour.
 For the first part of my life when I traveled with my parents, we were always following tour groups that brought us around.
 It was only much later when I grew older and start traveling on my own did I realize how much did I actually miss out just by following guided tours.
 As the old saying goes, “a traveler see what he sees, a tourist see what he has come to see”, and that can’t be more true for me.
 Instead of having tour guides that bring you to the common places of interest and earn commission off you, find your way there yourself, take the public transport, fall in love with the culture of the country cause you don’t really get to see a country and/or experience its true culture just by following a scheduled tour.

 What is the hardest part about traveling?

 A: Too much food and too little time to workout, I’m always gaining a few pounds when I’m abroad.
 It’s hard to keep in shape sometimes with all that international food tasting.

-N: Cliché as it might be, leaving the country is often the hardest part about traveling.
-We are currently not full time travelers and we have gaps of intervals between our travels, which only makes the whole thing suck even more.
+Cliché as it might be, leaving the country is also often the hardest part about traveling.
+I’m currently not a full time traveler and I have gaps of intervals between my travels, which only makes the whole thing suck even more.

 How old were you when you first started to travel?